kirubarajan/blog/src/pages/embeddings/index.md

 This should resolve a lot of compatibility issues if you choose to leverage faster Magnitude embeddings with an existing Gensim codebase.

-## Epilogue: why do I think this is cool?
+## Epilogue: why am I writing about this?
-I ready about word embeddings sometime during my freshman year of university.
+I read about word embeddings sometime during my freshman year of university.
 I’m not really sure where I learned about it, but I found the idea really enchanting.

-Word embeddings are a good introduction to neural networks as well as computational linguistics, and it’s what eventually put me on a path through machine learning academia - which has made me a better developer and computer scientist.
+Word embeddings are a good introduction to neural networks as well as computational linguistics, and it’s what eventually introduced me to academia - which has made me a better developer and computer scientist.
 I decided to pay homage by writing this tutorial.
-I know lots of good resources about word embeddings exist already, but I wanted to help introduce other burgeoning computer scientists to the wonders of NLP!
+I know lots of good resources about word embeddings exist already, but I wanted to help excite others to the wonders of NLP!